AntCPLab/OpenCoral/Experiment.md

 - Add `MY_CFLAGS = -DINSECURE -DRMFE_UNIT` to `CONFIG.mine`.
 - enable the packing feature by passing the `--pack` option to the compiler.
 - Change the `Compiler.GC.types.bits.unit`: from `unit = 64` to `unit = 12` (changing this elsewhere, e.g., in the *.mpc file, is always not early enough because the bits class is already used during importing, such as the code line `sbitfix.set_precision(16, 31)` in `Compiler/GC/types/bits.py`).
+- Printing has a large effect on the benchmarking.
+Remember to turn off them for accurate benchmark.
 ```
 make clean
 make Fake-Offline.x coral-party.x -j8